October 1, 2015

-You can also check out your furnace’s fan limit switch on the blower itself, if it has one.
+You can also check out your furnace’s fan limit switch on the blower itself if it has one.
 This type of switch can manually keep the fan running.
 Before pulling the cover off though, see if the switch includes controls such as a push-pull switch or knob.
 The fan motor can run continuously depending on either position of the switch (pushed in or pulled out), so be sure to toggle it accordingly.

 Still nothing?
 Then your unit’s pilot light might be to blame.
 When the pilot light goes out, you can identify if this is the case by getting a feel of the temperature in the vents.
-If you don’t feel any heat at all but still feel air coming through the vents, the pilot light likely went out some time earlier.
+If you don’t feel any heat at all but still feel air coming through the vents, the pilot light likely went out sometime earlier.
 You can try to re-light this and see if it does the trick.

 Should the aforementioned methods not produce desired results, then it’s time to call a professional right away.
-A seemingly unidentifiable issue with your furnace blower can be handled by a seasoned heating technician from in or around Spruce Grove without much worry.
+A seemingly unidentifiable issue with your furnace blower can be handled by a seasoned heating plumber from in or around Spruce Grove without much worry.